adrianlois/rpi-config-nginx-proxy-letsencrypt-duckdns-owncloud/README.md

-## Steps Configuration my Raspberry Pi
+## Configuration steps for my Raspberry Pi

 Configuration steps for RaspberryPi and deploy containers Docker: nginx, nginx-proxy, letsencrypt, duckddns and onwcloud